Admission Requirements | AGM University

 • A GED Certificate.

 • Successfully completed homeschooling at the secondary level according to the laws of the state in which the student resides.
 Acceptable documentation varies by state.
-Please consult with the Office of Admissions for assistance.

 Applicants seeking admission to undergraduate programs must meet the following guidelines to complete the undergraduate student enrollment process: